bbenbenek/nfl-fantasy-football/README.md

 be applicable to every other fantasy sport league hosted on Yahoo, as long as the appropriate Game Key is utilized.

-To start the season, you need to update both the Yahoo Game Key and League ID.
 In the code you'll see the following notation used to identify your specific
 league:

-"380.l.XXXXXX"
+"game_key.l.league_id"
-  - 380 is the NFL Game Key which Yahoo doesn't publish.
-Use the `get_league_info.py` script to find this key each year.
-This should also work to find MLB, NHL, etc Game Keys
+  - game_key is the NFL Game Key which Yahoo doesn't publish.
+The latest update will automatically generate this key for you.
+    - If you want to find MLB, NHL, or another game key, you can use the `get_league_info.py` script to find that specific key.
+Just specify the sport you are looking for.
   - XXXXXX is the league ID, this is published each year on the on your league's unique Yahoo Fantasy Football URL: https://football.fantasysports.yahoo.com/f1/XXXXXX